 - 1. All other boat traffic including rowing boats with limited rearwards visibility presents a potential hazard.
 Class V passenger vessels on the Tideway, moored barges and large boats berthed on the Thames, are to be avoided at all times.
 Never approach or attempt to moor up to tethered boats on the Tideway as you may be swept under them.
 Allow powered craft to use the centre of the canal as they require more draft.
 Remember that other boats are generally less manoeuvrable than canoes. - 2.
 Road traffic when portaging across roads.
-Support crew should watch for fast-moving traffic.
+Support crews should watch for fast-moving traffic.
 DW staff may be present at some road crossings but have no authority to stop traffic so always give way to traffic. - 3.
-Stakes in the water plus other submerged obstacles, are a hazard and can easily damage boats. - 4.
+Stakes in the water and other submerged obstacles can easily damage boats. - 4.
 Low bridges can cause serious head injury.
-On the canal, if in doubt, you must portage - 5.
-Drinking canal or river water.
-Do not drink as it can cause severe illness - 6.
+If in doubt, you must portage. - 5.
+Do not drink canal or river water. - 6.
 Aggressive swans.
-Nesting birds can be dangerous.
-Portage if necessary. - 7.
-Extreme weather at Easter can cause anything from sunburn and heatstroke to exposure or hypothermia.
+Nesting birds are dangerous.
+Portage when necessary. - 7.
+Extreme weather at Easter can cause anything from sunburn and heatstroke to exposure and hypothermia.
 Be aware of the risks of wearing inadequate or inappropriate clothing especially at night.
 Always dress for the conditions, remember long-sleeved and long-legged thermals help retain heat when wet.
 Lots of spare clothing is advised. - 8.
 Dehydration, severe fatigue, cuts, bruises and severe blistering can all be expected. - 9.
 Weirs keep well clear especially during times of high river flow. - 10.
 Savernake Tunnel (in event of capsize, ledge on right and chains can assist re-entry). - 11.
 Thames Bridges keep well clear of bridge stanchions (supports), particularly during times of high flow.
 All Tideway bridges carry a white isophase light above the centre arch.
 If this light is in use it indicates a large or towing vessel is about to pass under the bridge.
 Arches of bridges which carry an upside-down triangle (lit red at night), are closed to all traffic. - 12.
 Damage to equipment is likely.
 Thoroughly check all items before you start.
 Make sure your support crew carry spare seats, paddles, rudders, torches, torch batteries, lightsticks and other items.
 All items can be replaced during the event, apart from boats, which may only be repaired.